 / hope to read this summer.

-For those keeping score at home, I read four out of the six books I listed last year, failing only to read One-Eyed Jack and Nine Princes in Amber.
+For those keeping score at home, I have read four of the six books I have listed in both 2016 and 2017.
+I have decided against listing those books here, even though I do plan / hope to read Kate Elliott's The Gathering Storm, Katharine Kerr's Days of Blood and Fire, and Roger Zelazny's Nine Princes in Amber.